AdrienPoupa/laradose/README.md

 application locally.
 Installation and configuration are made easy with the provided Bash script.
 Six containers are installed out of the box:

-- PHP with configurable versions
+- PHP with configurable versions and xdebug support
-- Nginx
+- Nginx with HTTPS support
 - MySQL with automatic database import
-- Artisan
+- Artisan to run Laravel Artisan commands
-- Composer
+- Composer to install PHP packages
 - NPM with Hot Module Reload and Browsersync support

 Additional containers can be enabled: